Back in the early days of my vegetarianism, I didn’t care about carbs and I ate falafel by the fistful.

 I found out the hard way that those pesky “portions” that nutritionists talk about actually carry some value.
-One being that you cannot consume your body weight in falafel and continue about your day comfortably.
+One is that you cannot consume your body weight in falafel and continue about your day comfortably.

 Okay, maybe you can.

 Ever heard of rock bottom?
 I almost broke my skinny jeans during the 2 am falafel incident of 2012.
 That’s pretty close.
-I knew it was time to reel it in and I hadn’t had a falafel since then.
+I knew it was time to reel it in and I hadn’t had falafel since then.
 UNTIL NOW….!!!!